fusor/catasb/local/linux/README.md

 ```

 If your usage percentage is more than 85%, you need to free up more disk space.
-I was down to 90% with 49G free.
+My usage was up to 90% with 49G free.
 That caused kube to evict pods that were needed
 to start origin cluster.

 ```